ma-za-kpe/mean-dashboard/README.md

 ## SPECS FOR THE PROJECT INCLUDING INPUT AND OUTPUT

 1. Install the mongoose client and establish connection to the MongoDB database
-2. Create a data model
-3. Populate data in the MongoDB database
+2. Populate data in the MongoDB database
-4. Create REST API for data retrieval
+3. Create REST API for data retrieval
-5. Create a method to fetch data using the angular controller
+4. Create a method to fetch data using the angular controller
-6. Create a view for rendering the chart
+5. Create a view for rendering the chart

 ## link to live site on GitHub Pages